Upside Down House

 WE TURNED THIS ONE ON ITS HEAD?

-Throughout a number of design iterations and constructive workshops with the owners, we tried numerous approaches to make the existing arrangement work, but in the end a little lateral thinking was needed.
-To get the most light and usable space for the living areas, it became clear that we would need to turn the whole design on its head, literally.
+After exploring a number of design iterations and constructive workshops with the owners to make the existing arrangement work, it became clear that some lateral thinking was needed.
+To get the most light and usable space for the living areas, we would need to turn the whole design on its head, literally.
 This would be the ‘Upside Down House’.

-By swapping the living areas to the top floor and the bedrooms to the ground floor, we could achieve a layout that delivered far superior usable space for the family.
-It allowed the living areas to flow naturally onto the elevated backyard — with its refurbished swimming pool and new pavilion — and provided a greater sense of connection with the outdoors.
-This solution also minimised structural demand (and associated costs) as the open-plan nature of living spaces could be more easily accommodated on the upper floor.
+By relocating the living areas to the top floor and shifting the bedrooms to the ground floor, we created a layout that delivered far superior usable space for the family.
+The upper living areas now flow naturally onto the elevated backyard — with its refurbished swimming pool and new pavilion — and provided a greater sense of connection with the outdoors.
+This solution also minimised structural complexity (and associated costs), as the open-plan nature of the living spaces were more easily accommodated above.

 A kitchen with black cabinets and a white counter top